Mega Powers: Post-feud (1990–1993)

-After his feud with Hogan came to a final conclusion, Savage began a rivalry with The Ultimate Warrior and cost him his WWF Championship against Sgt.
+After his feud with Hogan came to a final conclusion, Savage began a rivalry with Ultimate Warrior and cost him his WWF Championship against Sgt.
 Slaughter at the Royal Rumble in January 1991.
 Savage and Warrior would face off in a retirement match at WrestleMania VII, which Savage lost.
 After the match Queen Sherri turned on him, which caused Miss Elizabeth to come from the crowd and save Savage.
 The actions turned Savage into a hero again, and he left the ring with Miss Elizabeth to a loud ovation from the crowd.
 Following Hogan's victory over Sgt.
 Slaughter to regain the WWF Championship at that same event, Savage served as a special guest referee for house show rematches between Hogan and Slaughter from June 30 through August 18.
 In each of the seven bouts, Hogan successfully retained the title after Slaughter attacked Savage only for Savage to return the favor, thereby assisting Hogan.

 On November 16, 1991, Hogan was a guest on Paul Bearer's Funeral Parlor interview segment.
 When Hogan was attacked by The Undertaker and Ric Flair, Savage (along with Roddy Piper) saved Hogan from the beating.

 Savage returned to wrestling in 1992, and he and Hogan both competed in the 1992 Royal Rumble.
 The two tagged to defeat Jake "The Snake" Roberts and The Berzerker on a February 1 taping of WWF Superstars.
 They teamed again at a house show on February 10 to defeat Roberts and The Undertaker.
 The Mega Powers reunited for one final time in the WWF on March 29, 1992, to defeat Ric Flair and Sid Justice by disqualification at a house show at The Palace of Auburn Hills in Auburn, Michigan.

 Hogan and Savage's real-life friendship unraveled in 1992 when Miss Elizabeth filed for divorce against Savage.
 In an interview with Radio WWF in 1993, Savage discussed the divorce, openly blaming Hogan and his then-wife Linda for turning Miss Elizabeth against him.

 An urban legend was that Savage gave Hogan a black eye with a punch a few days before WrestleMania IX in 1993; however, Hogan stated in his autobiography the black eye came from a jet ski accident incurred days before the event.
 This was later confirmed in an interview with Mike Schiavello.

 Hogan left the WWF in the summer of 1993, while Savage departed near the end of 1994.